neikeq/gd-autocomplete-service/README.md

 }
 ```

-The important parts are the following field:
+The important parts are the following fields:

-- **hint** Sometimes, a hint may be returned.
-It contains a brief information about the current function, and it may be used for other stuff too (not sure).
+- **hint** When typing parameters, the response returns a hint with information about the function return type and parameters.
+The hint encloses the current parameter with line breaks.
+Example: `Node get_node( \nNodePath path\n )`.
+You can replace the line breaks to fit editor style.
+For example, with HTML bold tags: `Node get_node( <b>NodePath path</b> )`.
 - **suggestions** The resulted list of completion suggestions.
 - **prefix** The prefix string to be replaced with the user's chosen suggestion.